 Even beyond the May Day weekend, the party scene in Boracay keeps going through the Philippines summer between March and June.
 Save your energy for Cocomangas bar's "Still standing after 15" challenge, where you must finish 15 shots to earn a place of honor on the bar's wall.
 Newer clubs like Epic Boracay offer a more upmarket, classy atmosphere.

 While Vietnam is not really known for its raging party, Pham Ngu Lao — the backpacker district — in Saigon comes alive at night, overcoming an otherwise-oppressive daytime atmosphere.
 Expats, locals and budget travelers mingle in open-air bars that line the streets of Bui Vien and Pham Ngu Lao.

 Western-themed discos with overpriced drinks abound in Pham Ngu Lao, however, many travelers opt to relax in the chilled vibe on the street.
-A steaming bowl of pho noodles is always available as the perfect end to a night out.
+A steaming bowl of pho is always available as the perfect end to a night out.